Swatikhedekar/3_SNOWFLAKE_fsda_assignment/README.md

-# sql assignment of FSDA fromineuron
+# sql assignment of FSDA from ineuron